olcf/spack-environments/README.md

-# OCLF User Environment - NOT FOR USE - IN DEVELOPMENT
+# OCLF User Environment - IN DEVELOPMENT

-## This is non-working, untested placeholder example.
+## This is somewhat tested placeholder example.

 Spack Environment files to assist OLCF users in setup their development environment at the OLCF.